TheJumpCloud/JC-AutoPkg-Importer/readme.md

 - JumpCloud System Insights

 JumpCloud System Insights are required to query systems for application versions.
-By default AutoPkg JumpCloud recipes can run without system insights but the real power of patch management and the AutoPkg JumpCloud importer comes from querying system versions.
+By default AutoPkg JumpCloud recipes can run without System Insights but the real power of patch management and the AutoPkg JumpCloud importer is the ability to edit groups from System Insights data.

 ## In a nutshell